• Laboratory

 Analytics of Biologics

-Biologics, also known as biopharmaceuticals, are medicinal products whose active ingredients are derived from living organisms or consist of their components.
 Due to their high complexity and potential variability in production, the analysis of biologics requires special methods and technologies.

 Quality control at the highest level